briggstwitchell/git-workshop/basic-commands/git-init.md

 # Git init
 ---

-first, let's start a git project in our directory. open a terminal and type:
+First, let's start a git project in our directory. open a terminal and type:

 ```bash